 Interested in becoming a Board of Director?

 Members of the Board of Directors of Safe Harbors of the Finger Lakes, Inc. have a legal and ethical responsibility to ensure that the organization does the best work possible in pursuit of its goals.
 Board members must believe in the purpose and the mission of Safe Harbors, and act responsibly and prudently as its steward.
-Responsibilities include:
+If you would like to speak to someone to learn more and/or apply, please contact us at by clicking this link and submitting the contact form.
+A board member will be in touch when we receive your information.

 - Knowledge and Skills: